On Fairness of Task Arithmetic: The Role of Task Vectors: Results

-In Figure~\ref{fig:gender}, we compare the performance of FFT, LoRA, and task addition across gender subgroups; Figure~\ref{fig:race} presents results for race subgroups.
-For task addition, we selected $\lambda = 0.8$ for gender, $\lambda = 0.5$ for race, as it achieved the highest average training accuracy across three random seeds within the tested range $\lambda \in [0.0, 1.0]$.
-These visualizations provide a direct comparison of subgroup-wise model behavior.

-From the subgroup-level bar plots in Figure~\ref{fig:combined_gender_race}, we observe that accuracy remains consistently high and comparable across all three adaptation methods, regardless of subgroup.
+Figures~\ref{fig:gender} and \ref{fig:race} instantiate this story for hate‑speech detection on Berkeley D‑Lab with LLaMA‑2 by comparing FFT, LoRA, and task addition across gender and race subgroups.
+For task addition, we selected $\lambda = 0.8$ for gender and $\lambda = 0.5$ for race, as these achieved the highest average training accuracy across three random seeds within the tested range $\lambda \in [0.0, 1.0]$.
+These visualizations provide a direct comparison of subgroup‑wise model behavior.
+From the subgroup‑level bar plots in Figure~\ref{fig:combined_gender_race}, we observe that accuracy remains consistently high and comparable across all three adaptation methods, regardless of subgroup.
+On \textit{Civil Comments}, on both DistilBERT and Qwen‑2.5, task addition similarly reduces group disparities while keeping accuracy competitive (see Appendix~\ref{appendix:civil} and Table~\ref{tab:ci_overall} for full confidence intervals and results).

-However, fairness metrics (DPD and EOD) show notable variation across methods.
-The impact of task addition on fairness is not consistent.
-Compared to FFT, task addition improved fairness in 5 out of 7 gender subgroups and in 3 out of 8 race subgroups.
-No single method yielded the best fairness performance across all demographic groups.

-Our experimental results closely align with the findings reported in~\cite{ding2024fairness}, particularly regarding the performance of FFT and LoRA on macro-averaged accuracy, DPD, and EOD.
-This consistency across demographic categories and with prior literature reinforces the robustness of our observations and supports the reliability of our evaluation framework.
+We also observe that, relative to FFT, task addition improves fairness in five of seven gender subgroups and in three of eight race subgroups, with no single method dominating across all groups.
+The subgroup‑dependent nature of these effects motivates treating $\lambda$ as a deliberate tuning knob and inspecting subgroup behavior explicitly.
+As shown in Appendix~\ref{app:weighted_erm}, task addition realizes a group‑weighted ERM in the linearized model: concretely, $\theta(\boldsymbol\lambda)=\theta_{0}+\sum_{g}\lambda_{g}\,\Delta\theta_{g}$ coincides with the one‑step minimizer of a first‑order surrogate where subgroup $g$ is re‑weighted by $\lambda_{g}$.
+This explains the smooth fairness–utility frontier traced by sweeping $\lambda$, and Theorem~\ref{theorem:informal} predicts larger parity swings for groups with larger $\|\Delta\theta_g\|_2$.
+The observed curves in Fig.~\ref{fig:metrics_vs_lambda_gender} align with those predictions without further assumptions.